 A person can support these functions by drinking whenever they feel thirsty.
 People can also get part of their daily water intake from various foods, such as fruits and vegetables.

-Sweet potatoes are similar to white potatoes, but their excess fiber may cause them to break down more slowly, resulting in less of a spike in insulin levels.
+Sweet potatoes are similar to white potatoes, but their excess fiber may cause them to break down more slowly, resulting in less of a spike in blood sugar levels.
 Sweet potatoes also contain vitamins and minerals, such as potassium, that may help balance the levels of sodium in the body and reduce its effect on the kidneys.

 Dark berries, which include strawberries, blueberries, and raspberries, are a great source of many helpful nutrients and antioxidant compounds.
 These may help protect the cells in the body from damage.

 Berries are likely to be a better option than other sugary foods for satisfying a sweet craving.

 Apples can also often satisfy a craving for sweets.

 While the above foods may support a healthy kidney in general, they are not always the best choices for people with CKD.

 Healthcare professionals typically recommend that people with CKD limit or avoid minerals that the kidneys process, such as sodium, potassium, and phosphorous.